XML RSS

 Use your leaf compost as a soil conditioner and to suppress weeds.
 Use it anywhere you would use compost.
 Before the advent of potting composts, peat and the like, leaf mould was what gardeners used for starting plants.
 I haven't tried this yet - maybe next year.

-It's easy to see when your rotted down leaves are ready: the consistency is almost like soil, perhaps a little flakey.
+It's easy to see when your rotted down leaves are ready: the consistency is almost like soil, perhaps a little flaky.
 There are no visible leaves left.

-These can all be useful, as can purpose made mulching mats and weed suppressors.
+Paper, cardboard and plastic can all be useful, as can purpose made mulching mats and weed suppressors.
 They will all cut down moisture loss.
-There is no nutritional benefit, beyond reducing moisture loss from your soil.
+There is no nutritional benefit to plastic, beyond reducing moisture loss from your soil.
+Paper and cardboard will eventually break down and add a little to soil composition.
+Do not use paper with glossy colour printing on it; the inks tend to be toxic.

 If you don’t mind recycling old plastic grow bags or compost bags or any other sturdy plastic waste, then that can be a useful way of organising a temporary mulch.
 Just weight every thing down with bricks or old tiles.
 This can be quite a help when suppressing weeds on ground which is waiting for you to find time to cultivate it.
 You can also use old carpet for this kind of crude weed suppression.

-Of course, such an approach may not impress the neighbours, so you may prefer to use this method just as a very temporary expedient to help control an over-grown garden or allotment.
+Of course, using recycled plastic or cardboard may not impress the neighbours, so you may prefer to use this method just as a very temporary expedient to help control an over-grown garden or allotment.

 You can, if you prefer, buy purpose-made mulch matting or weed suppressing matting.